Perjury Act 1911

-The Perjury Act 1911 (1 & 2 Geo 5 c 6) is an Act of the Parliament of the United Kingdom.
+The Perjury Act 1911 (1 & 2 Geo.
+5. c.
+6) is an act of the Parliament of the United Kingdom.
 It creates the offence of perjury and a number of similar offences.

-This Act has effect as if section 89 of the Criminal Justice Act 1967 and section 80 of the Civil Partnership Act 2004 were contained in this Act.
+The act has effect as if section 89 of the Criminal Justice Act 1967 and section 80 of the Civil Partnership Act 2004 were contained in this act.

 Section 1 - Perjury

 This section creates the offence of perjury.

 Section 1A - False unsworn statement under Evidence (Proceedings in other Jurisdictions) Act 1975

 This section was inserted by section 8(1) of, and Schedule 1 to, the Evidence (Proceedings in other Jurisdictions) Act 1975.
 It provides:

 This offence is triable either way.
 A person guilty of this offence is liable, on conviction on indictment, to imprisonment for a term not exceeding two years, or to a fine, or to both, or, summary conviction, to imprisonment for a term not exceeding six months, or to a fine not exceeding the prescribed sum, or to both.